Fire and rescue services

 More information:

-The Australian Consulate-General in Hong Kong closes when the 'Typhoon 8' signal is given.
+The Australian Consulate-General in Hong Kong closes when the 'Typhoon 8' and above or 'Black Rain' signal is raised.

 If there's a natural disaster or severe weather: